 14. Events after the Reporting Date

-After the date of the balance sheet through the date of issuance of these consolidated financial statements, 24,485,793 Class B shares were converted into 24,485,793 Class A shares consistent with the conversion ratio discussed in Note 7 - Equity.
-Following the conversions, Class B shares are only held by Expedia Group and Rolf Schrömgens.
-Furthermore, 1,418,694 Class A shares were issued as a result of options exercised and RSUs released.
+Subsequent to the date of the balance sheet through the date of issuance of these consolidated financial statements, 1,761,380 Class A shares were issued as a result of options exercised and RSUs released.